Surabhi Lakshmi

-Surabhi C. M., also known as Surabhi Lakshmi is an Indian film, television, and stage actress who appears in Malayalam films and television.
+Surabhi C. M., also known as Surabhi Lakshmi, is an Indian film, television, and stage actress who appears in Malayalam films and television.
 She won the National Film Award for Best Actress in 2016 for portraying the role of a struggling middle-aged mother in the Malayalam film Minnaminungu.

 She is known for the role as Pathu through the Malayalam Comical Television Series M80 Moosa which launched on Media One TV.

 Personal life

 Surabhi was born on 16 November 1986 to parents Aandy and Radha.
 She is from Narikkuni, Kozhikode, Kerala.
 She earned a Bachelor of Arts (BA) degree in Bharatanatyam, securing first rank from Sree Sankaracharya University of Sanskrit, Kalady.
-Surabhi also completed a Master of Arts (MA) degree in Theatre arts from the same university and an Master of Philosophy in Performing arts from Mahatma Gandhi University.
+Surabhi also completed a Master of Arts (MA) degree in Theatre arts from the same university and a Master of Philosophy in Performing arts from Mahatma Gandhi University.
 As of 2017, she is pursuing a Ph.D. in Performing Arts at Sree Sankaracharya University of Sanskrit.